Planning Your Outdoor Kitchen or Bar

 Sheltered Outdoor Kitchen

-This luxury stone and steel kitchen is inside a pool house with dining area and stone fireplace.
+This luxury stone and steel kitchen are inside a pool house with dining area and stone fireplace.
 Note the large range hood over the grill.

 L-Shaped Outdoor Kitchen & Dining Area